-Nevertheless, we're having a good time so far, right, kids.
+Nevertheless, we're having a good time so far, right, kids?

 And we're going to continue to have a good time.

-But first, it's shameless fuck fails time.
+But first, it's shameless fuck sales time.

 Come on, man.